Game4all/bevy_vox_mesh/README.md

 <img height="24" src="https://img.shields.io/crates/v/bevy_vox_scene?style=for-the-badge"/>
 </a>

-A plugin for the bevy engine which allows loading magica voxel `.vox` files directly into usable meshes.
+A plugin for [the Bevy Engine](https://bevyengine.org) which allows loading [Magica Voxel](https://ephtracy.github.io) `.vox` files directly into a Bevy scene graph.
 `bevy_vox_scene` is forked from the excellent [`bevy_vox_mesh` crate](https://crates.io/crates/bevy_vox_mesh).

 ## Why `bevy-vox-scene`?

-`bevy_vox_scene` can load an entire scene graph from a Magica Voxel world file, and it attempts to recreate the material properties from Magica Voxel's render tab, so that you can produce a scene in Bevy that approximates Magica Voxel's raytraced renders, but at Bevy's real-time interactive framerates.
+Whereas other voxel crates load a single model with voxel colors but no other material properties, `bevy_vox_scene` can load an entire scene graph from a Magica Voxel world file, and it attempts to recreate the material properties from Magica Voxel's render tab.
+This means you can produce a scene in Bevy that approximates Magica Voxel's raytraced renders, but at Bevy's real-time interactive framerates.

 Here is the [study example scene](examples/transmission-scene.rs) as rendered by Magica Voxel's raytracer:
 ![The study scene rendered in Magica Voxel](assets/studyMV.jpg)